edgedb/easy-edgedb/README.md

   },
 ```

-Of course, right now Jonathan Harker is being connected to every city in the database.
+Of course, Jonathan Harker has been inserted with a connection to every city in the database.
 Right now we only have three `City` objects, so this is no problem yet.
-But later on we will have more cities and so we will have to use `FILTER`.
-We will learn that in the next chapter.
+But later on we will have more cities and won't be able to just write `places_visited := City` for all the other characters.
+For that we will need `FILTER`, which we will learn to use in the next chapter.

 [Here is all our code so far up to Chapter 1.](chapter_1_code.md)